-We have audited the financial statements of Oceanic Wind Energy Inc. ("the Entity"), which comprise:

-- the statements of financial position as at September 30, 2022 and September 30, 2021; - the statements of loss and comprehensive loss, changes in shareholders' deficiency, and cash flows for the years then ended; and - notes to the financial statements, including a summary of significant accounting policies
+We have audited the accompanying financial statements of Oceanic Wind Energy Inc. (the "Company"), which comprise the statement of financial position as at September 30, 2023 and the statements of loss and comprehensive loss, changes in shareholders' deficiency, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.